-Mount Lewis, one high rainforest-clad mountains of the Wet Tropics World Heritage Area, is a treasure trove of unique and endemic wildlife.
-The area between the Mount Lewis and Atherton Tableland is especially diverse.
+Mount Lewis, one of the highest rainforest-clad mountains of the Wet Tropics World Heritage Area, is a treasure trove of unique and endemic wildlife.
 The beautiful upland rainforest dates back to the evolution of flowering plants on earth.
-Some flowers are indicative of Australia's link with the ancient landmass of Gondwana.
+Some flowers are indicative of Australia’s link with the ancient landmass of Gondwana.

-Drive a four-wheel-drive or ride a mountain bike on the 56 kilometre (return) Mount Lewis Road.
-Starting at the entrance to the park, the rainforest drive climbs to over 1200 metres before following the contours around the chain of peaks that form the watershed of the Mossman and Mitchell rivers.
+Explore the 56 kilometre (return) Mount Lewis Road by four wheel drive or mountain bike.
+Starting at the entrance to the park, the drive climbs to over 1200 metres before following the contours around the chain of peaks that form the watershed of the Mossman and Mitchell rivers.
 Picnic at one of the creek crossings.
 Look for the Mount Lewis spiny crayfish in the creeks and blue-faced parrot-finches in grassy clearings and glades.
 Spot red-bellied black snakes basking on the road and huge blue earthworms coming to the ground's surface during wet weather.